reyar/Statsomat/README.md

 Data details:

 * The dataset Ants_Impact_on_Cacao_Trees.csv is extracted from https://datadryad.org/stash/dataset/doi:10.5061/dryad.90329.
-It is suitable to the Descriptive Statistics app or to the Correlations & Association app.
-* The dataset HolzingerSwineford1939.csv is extracted from the R package lavaan and is suitable to the Descriptive Statistics app or to the Confirmatory-Factor-Analysis app.
-A suitable model syntax is contained in the file Model_Syntax_for_the_CFA_dataset.txt
+* The dataset HolzingerSwineford1939.csv is extracted from the R package lavaan.
+A suitable model syntax for the Confirmatory Factor Analysis is contained in the file Model_Syntax_for_the_CFA_dataset.txt
-* The dataset Three_Normal.csv is simulated and suitable to the Descriptive Statistics app or to the Correlations & Association app.
+* The dataset Three_Normal.csv is simulated.